Generalist Foundation Models from a Multimodal Dataset for 3D Computed Tomography: Online Methods

-For each abnormality, we determined classification thresholds by identifying the optimal point on the Receiver Operating Characteristic (ROC) curve, specifically the left-upper point.
-This analysis was conducted for zero-shot, fine-tuned, and fully supervised classification models alike.
-Additionally, we computed the Area Under the Receiver Operating Characteristic (AUROC) values for each abnormality, using these values as the primary metric to gauge the accuracy of the models.

-To provide a comprehensive evaluation, we also calculated accuracy and precision scores for each identified pathology.
-These additional metrics offer more insights into the performance of the models.
-Furthermore, the F1 score was utilized as a crucial metric.
-This score, ranging between 0 and 1, represents the harmonic mean of precision and recall, thus encapsulating the overall effectiveness of the models:

-To further validate the latent spaces generated by CT-CLIP for radiology reports and chest CT volumes, we conducted a t-SNE (t-distributed stochastic neighbor embedding) analysis \cite{van2008visualizing}.
-This analysis was performed on the latent values of individual reports and CT volumes within the CT-RATE dataset, enabling us to map the positions of abnormalities visually, the distribution of abnormality groups, and other relevant attributes within the t-SNE embeddings (Extended Data Figures \hyperref[fig:extfig4a]{1},\hyperref[fig:extfig4b]{2}).
+To provide a comprehensive evaluation, we also calculate accuracy, precision, and weighted F1-scores for each identified abnormality.
+For the weighted F1, each of the 18 abnormalities is treated as a binary task (present vs. absent); we compute a weighted F1-score that balances positive and negative cases within each abnormality, then average these scores to produce a single overall metric.
+This \emph{macro of weighted F1 scores} ensures that (i) each abnormality contributes equally to the final score and (ii) class imbalance within each abnormality is addressed fairly, resulting in a clinically meaningful measure of performance.
+To further validate the latent spaces generated by CT-CLIP for radiology reports and 3D chest CT volumes, we also conduct a t-SNE (t-distributed stochastic neighbor embedding) analysis~\cite{van2008visualizing}.
+This allows us to visually map the distribution of abnormalities and other relevant attributes within the t-SNE embeddings (Figures~\hyperref[fig:fig4]{4d},\hyperref[fig:fig4]{4e} and Extended Data Figures\hyperref[fig:extfig4a]{1},~\hyperref[fig:extfig4b]{2}).